software-mansion/react-native-svg/README.md

 ##### Polyline

-The <Polyline /> element is used to create any shape that consists of only straight lines:
+The <Polyline> element is used to create any shape that consists of only straight lines:

 ```
 <Svg